Alidafh/FYS-STK4155/project1/README.md

 ### Work-distribution

 ### Notes
 Alida: as long as n>p the two OLS functions returns the same values (both calculate the pseudoinverse I guess).
-Having trouble with the
+Having trouble with the confidence intervals\
-Alida: I started working on the bootstrapping
+Alida: I started working on the bootstrapping\